tlovenspclsauce/ChronoPlotter/docs/garmin-file-preparation.md

 - **XLSX (Excel)** - Recommended for multiple series
 - **CSV (Comma-Separated Values)** - Single series only

+## Quick Start: Using the Built-In File Preparation Tool

+**New in v2.2.2!** ChronoPlotter now includes a built-in tool to automatically combine multiple Garmin CSV files into a single multi-series XLSX file.

+### How to Use "Prepare Garmin files"

+1. On the main ChronoPlotter screen, click the **"Prepare Garmin files"** button
+2. In the file selection dialog, select **2 or more CSV files** exported from your Garmin Xero C1
+   - Hold `Ctrl` (Windows) or `Cmd` (Mac) to select multiple files
+   - Files will be processed in the order they are selected
+3. Click **Open** to begin processing
+4. Choose where to save the combined XLSX file
+5. The tool will automatically:
+   - Read each CSV file
+   - Create a separate worksheet for each file
+   - Combine them into a single XLSX workbook
+   - Name the worksheets as Sheet1, Sheet2, Sheet3, etc.

+### Benefits of Using This Tool

+- **No manual editing required** - Automatically combines CSV files
+- **Preserves all data** - Each CSV becomes a worksheet with all original data intact
+- **Ready to import** - The resulting XLSX file can be immediately loaded using "Select Garmin CSV/XLSX file"
+- **Error handling** - Validates files and provides clear error messages if something goes wrong

+### Workflow Example

+1. Export individual CSV files from your Garmin Xero C1 (one per shooting string)
+2. Click **"Prepare Garmin files"** in ChronoPlotter
+3. Select all exported CSV files
+4. Save the combined XLSX file
+5. Click **"Select Garmin CSV/XLSX file"** to load the combined data
+6. All series will be imported at once, ready for analysis

 ## XLSX File Format (Multi-Series Support)

 XLSX files can contain multiple shooting series, with each series stored on a separate worksheet within the same workbook.